10 Jun Eva Peron Wrote Her Own Script And Created a Woman of Power and Passion. Now Pop Culture Is Making Evita Immortal

 “There is a change in the philosophy of giving that she instigates (with the foundation) and it is very valuable,” says Martinez.
 “Until Eva, charity, giving, made you bigger, superior to those who received.
 Eva says no. She says the humiliated, the poor, have earned their place in the world and have a right to make demands.
 They are not receiving gifts but what is theirs.
 In some fashion, she proposes a greater justice in the distribution of wealth.”

-It is this, a more complex, perhaps revolutionary, side of Evita that many observers fear will be inevitably trivialized in the rush to cash in Evita as pop icon.
+It is this, a more complex, perhaps revolutionary, side of Evita that many observers fear will be inevitably trivialized in the rush to cash in Evita as a pop icon.

 It is something Mesa Bains has seen happen before.

-“The perverse thing in these kind of phenomena is that, in a way, they reaffirm the most negative images of women — the sufferer, the victim, the scandalous, the outrageous — and not other aspects like being an intellectual or politically astute.
+“The perverse thing in these kinds of phenomena is that, in a way, they reaffirm the most negative images of women — the sufferer, the victim, the scandalous, the outrageous — and not other aspects like being an intellectual or politically astute.

-“Frida made contributions as writer and cultural leader in a period of important change in Mexico.
+“Frida made contributions as a writer and cultural leader in a period of important change in Mexico.
 But it doesn’t matter anymore,” says Mesa Bains.
 “I fear the same thing will happen to Evita: everyone will go around with hair dyed blonde in a chignon, wearing ’40s clothes and trying to look good — as if that’s all she did.”